 Pearson BTEC HND in Performing Arts

-This exciting and dynamic full-time one year has an emphasis on learning skills current to the performing arts industry with the aim of increasing your employability.
+This exciting and dynamic full-time 2 year course has an emphasis on learning skills current to the performing arts industry with the aim of increasing your employability.
 It is a production-based course for students who wish to develop skills in the performing arts.
 The course is highly practical, but it also demands academic ability.
 We use Project Based Learning (PBL) approaches which give you industry relevant experiential learning.
 This will prepare you for employment within the broad spectrum of the performing arts field.

 Mandatory Core Units